Choose The Correct Elements In The Set For The Following

 Despite the advancements in techniques for choosing the correct elements, several challenges remain:

-- Ethical Considerations: As algorithms become more sophisticated, it's important to address ethical concerns related to bias, fairness, and transparency.
+• Ethical Considerations: As algorithms become more sophisticated, you'll want to address ethical concerns related to bias, fairness, and transparency.

 Future trends in this area include: